dgreisen/u2db/html-docs/index.rst

 and read about exactly how the U1DB API is made available in that implementation.
 Get going quickly with the :ref:`quickstart` guide.

-If you're interested in hacking on U1DB itself, read about the rules for U1DB and :ref:`reference-implementation`.
+If you're interested in hacking on U1DB itself, read about the :ref:`rules for U1DB <philosophy>` and :ref:`reference-implementation`.

 .. toctree::
    :maxdepth: 1